 Ask to see the grease trap before the lid is closed.
 This may save you money and nasty inconvenieces.
 Choose a reputable and licensed grease trap pumping company.

-Passive Grease Trap Materials
+Passive Grease Trap Construction

-Grease Interceptors (In-Ground)
+In-Ground Grease Interceptors

 To install a grease interceptor a large trench must be excavated.
 A cement footing is built to support the grease interceptor.
 The interceptor is placed within the trench.
 Pea Gravel (3/8 inch gravel) is poured into the trench to occupy the space between the earth and the grease interceptor.
 A second cement slab is required at ground level.
 The cement slab at ground level is anywhere between 18 to 30 inches above the grease interceptor for various levels of support and potential traffic.

-Part of the required install of a grease trap interceptor is an extension collar to connect the access hole at ground level and the grease interceptor approximately 30 inches below ground level.
+Part of the required install is an extension collar to connect the access hole at ground level and the grease interceptor approximately 30 inches below ground level.
 The access hole fitting is removed when the grease interceptor is pumped out.
 Approximate dimensions of a 200 Gallon grease interceptor are 65 inches (width) X 40 inches (height) x 32 inches (Depth).
 In total, with extensions a grease interceptor will sit between 70 and 80 inches below ground level.
 Grease interceptor pumping is a permanent on-going monthly expense.
 A 1500 Gallon in-ground cement Grease interceptor is pictured above.